-You love your inflatable paddle board because it’s lightweight and portable, but when it comes to inflating it, you’re still not sure what to use.
-You’ve heard some SUP buddies of yours recommend an electric pump, but you have some questions.
+You love your inflatable paddle board because it’s lightweight and portable, but when it comes to inflating it, using the included hand pump wears you out before you even get started.

 In this article, we will describe electric pumps in detail, so you never make an overinflating or underinflating mistake again.
 We’ll also go step by step, explaining how to inflate your paddle board with one of these pumps.
 Keep reading, as you won’t want to miss it.